Preventing Osteoarthritis in the Knee

 Proactive Preventative Treatments

-Treating your knee with preventative therapies will help to reduce your risk of osteoarthritis and/or slow the deterioration of tissue in your knees.
-Use Knee Freezie Wrap® cold compression therapy if you are experiencing pain or your knees are inflamed.
-The Knee Inferno Wrap® accelerates healing while improving elasticity of soft tissue and reducing scar tissue.
-Arthritis of the knee is a chronic condition, but the use of the Knee Freezie Wrap® and Knee Inferno Wrap® will help you keep inflammation down while maintaining elasticity of the soft tissue, helping prevent atrophy.
+Treating your knee with preventative therapies will help to reduce your risk of osteoarthritis and/or slow the deterioration of soft tissue in the knee.
+Use a Cold Compress or Ice Pack if you are experiencing pain or your knees are inflamed.
+To enhanced blood flow, improve flexibility & elasticity of soft tissue and reduce scar tissue growth, we recommend use of the Knee T•Shellz Wrap® at least once per day.
+Arthritis of the knee is a chronic condition, but we are of the opinion that the use of a cold compress to reduce swelling and a Knee T•Shellz Wrap® for flexibility and enhanced blood flow are very powerful tools for managing your condition.